TimFelixBeyer/amtevaluation.github.io/README.md

 Compared to the original repo at https://github.com/amtevaluation/amtevaluation.github.io, this version contains the following changes:

 - added Python wrapper functions for the underlying C++ metrics
-- fixed out-of-bounds memory access in the C++ code, which resulted in non-deterministic crashes
+- fixed out-of-bounds memory accesses in the C++ code, which resulted in non-deterministic crashes
 - fixed parsing of MusicXML files created by `music21`, which silently led to incorrect behavior (these files contain a space before closing tags like `<voice>1<voice />` instead of `<voice>1</voice>`)